huggingface/blog/summer-at-huggingface.md

 ### Spaces Beta ([hf.co/spaces](/spaces))

-Spaces is a simple, free solution to host Machine Learning demo applications directly on your user profile or your organization [hf.co](http://hf.co/) profile.
+Spaces is a simple and free solution to host Machine Learning demo applications directly on your user profile or your organization [hf.co](http://hf.co/) profile.
 We support two awesome SDKs that let you build cool apps easily in Python: [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/).
 In a matter of minutes you can deploy an app and share it with the community! 🚀

 Spaces lets you [set up secrets](/docs/hub/spaces#secret-management), permits [custom requirements](/docs/hub/spaces#how-can-i-install-other-dependencies), and can even be managed [directly from GitHub repos](/docs/hub/spaces#how-can-i-manage-my-app-through-github).
 You can sign up for the beta at [hf.co/spaces](/spaces).
 Here are some of our favorites!